joycelin1123/SEP-Automated-Feature-Detection/README.md

 The codes use an FITS data file as an example.
 The dataset is "hst_10325_c7_acs_wfc_f475w.fits" and you can download it via Hubble Legacy Archive, https://hla.stsci.edu/hlaview.html (Proposal ID: 10325, PI: Ford, Visit num: c7).

 ## Contents:
+This Github contains scripts that do the following:
 -   [**`sep_bkg_rms.py`**] - calculates the background and rms value of an image
 -   [**`sep_fg_graphs.py`**] - plots all of the f, g1, and g2 values on one plot
 -   [**`sep_graphs_area.py`**] - plots the area of the detected objects over $n_I$